buildingamind/nett-object-segmentation/docs/custom-configuration.md

 train_eps: NEW_EPISODE_COUNT
 ```

-2. Modifying the Policy Network: The policy network can be modified by updating 'policy' in src/simulation/conf/Agent/basic.yaml.
+2. **Modifying the Policy Network**: The policy network can be modified by updating 'policy' in src/simulation/conf/Agent/basic.yaml.
 The available options are PPO and LSTM (recurrent policy).

 ```
 policy: POLICY_NAME